Welcome to THIS IS AMERICA in VOA Special English. I'm Steve Ember.

 And the only word there spoken was the whispered word "Lenore!"

 This I whispered, and an echo murmured back the word, "Lenore!"

 Merely this, and nothing more."

+The man finds a large black bird and asks it questions.
 The raven answers with a single word: "Nevermore."
 At the end of the poem, the man has quite clearly gone mad from grief: